timhwang21/gitbook/programming/databases/metrics.md

 Strengths:

-- No new infrastructure needed (just another table)
 - Works well with data retention policies (can still do analytics after data has been scrubbed)
 - The tables tend to be small so you can keep them in memory
 - Rollup tables are easier to design in a way that supports a wider range of queries than materialized views